maxime-filippini/pipedreams/posts/2025/06-27-building-a-document-factory.md

 end
 ```

-Because `ChromicPDF` uses [`NimblePool`](https://hexdocs.pm/nimble_pool/NimblePool.html) under the hood, we do not have to manage the Chrome session ourselves, and instead, we simply call `print_to_pdf` which will call the appropriate resource to do the work.
-To stay concurrent however, we need to make sure these function calls are performed by different BEAM processes.
+Because `ChromicPDF` uses [`NimblePool`](https://hexdocs.pm/nimble_pool/NimblePool.html) under the hood, we do not have to manage the Chrome session ourselves, ChromicPDF will take care of everything, with the settings we loaded in `application.ex`.
+For these conversions to be done concurrently however, we need to make sure that the calls to `ChromicPDF.print_to_pdf/2` are performed by different BEAM processes.

 We show a simple implementation for processing a list of HTML files below, using `Task.async_stream` to spawn new single-purpose processes, and then `Enum.to_list` to collect the outputs.